Rhakotis is the online magazine for all things to do with Greco-Roman Egypt and beyond.

 Rhakotis is the first place to go for information, reviews of exhibitions, new books and films, and discussion on the legacy of Greco-Roman Egypt.
 It examines both the history and the enduring influence of Greco-Roman Egypt in all it many ways.
 We are interested in the art history and wider politics of this legacy.

-Check out our most recent articles or browse our bound editions below.
+Check out our most recent articles, explore our theme or browse bound editions below.

 Rhakotis: bound editions